 POLICIES AND PROCEDURES

-HOURS OF WORK: Interns begin working one to two weeks prior to the start of Fall semester each year.
-Typically, this is the second to third week of August, with Fall semester starting during the last week of August.
-Interns have one year from that date to complete 2000 internship hours.
+HOURS OF WORK: Interns begin working one to two weeks prior to the start of fall semester each year.
+Typically, this is the second to third week of August, with fall semester starting during the last week of August.
+Interns have one year from that date to complete 2000 internship hours (including 500 direct service hours - counseling and intakes).

 We encourage, but do not limit, interns to work a maximum of 45 hours per week and a minimum of 40 hours per week in order to meet this requirement.
 The Counseling Center is closed on official University holidays, 10 days per year, and interns will not be able to accrue direct service hours on those days.
 Interns must complete their hours during the Counseling Center’s normally open hours of 8:00 a.m. - 6:00 p.m.
 Monday through Friday.
 If a senior staff member is on-site, interns may work earlier or later while the senior staff member is here.
 In some special circumstances, interns may be allowed to work earlier or later to do paperwork without a senior staff member on the premises, but clients may never be seen unless a senior staff member is present in the Center.

-We recommend that interns arrange their schedules so that they are working enough hours to complete the 2000 hour (500 direct service hours) requirement within 48-50 weeks to allow some vacation time to be used at the end of their internship.
+We recommend that interns arrange their schedules so that they are working enough hours to complete the 2000 hour requirement (including 500 direct service hours with counseling clients and intakes) within 50 weeks to allow some vacation time to be used at the end of their internship.
 We expect interns to schedule vacation days in a manner so they will not interfere with scheduled training activities.
 It is our desire to be sensitive to the needs of the interns and provide as much autonomy and flexibility in planning their schedules as is possible without compromising the accrual of 2000 hours.

 SAMPLE SCHEDULE FOR INTERNS: